therajat08/rajatblog/content/blog/learning-react-debugging-react-apps.md

 As you can see the error is generated randomly and we display what we intend to convey to the user.
 This type of handling should only be where we think something might go wrong.
 Hence we can't blindly wrap everything in it.

+## What we learned
+  * Handling simple errors
+  * Handling logical errors
+  * Working with React developer tools
+  * Using error boundary component